transportenergy/database/doc/historical.rst

 Sources
 =======
-These are listed in :file:`sources.yaml`, loaded as :data:.`SOURCES`. from the `iTEM metadata repository <https://github.com/transportenergy/metadata>`_.
+These are listed in :file:`sources.yaml`, loaded as :data:`.SOURCES`, from the `iTEM metadata repository <https://github.com/transportenergy/metadata>`_.

 Input data is retrieved using via OpenKAPSARC and SDMX APIs, according to the type supported by each data source.
 See :mod:`item.remote`.